 Classroom Visitations

-Parents are welcome in the classroom.
+Caregivers are welcome in the classroom.
 However, to protect instructional time, we ask you to coordinate visits with the teacher in advance to reduce interruptions to the classroom.
 Please do not use classroom visits for conferring with the teacher; rather, we request you schedule an appointment with the teacher.
-Please note that oftentimes having a parent in the class can be difficult for the child and can cause other behaviors.
+Please note that oftentimes having a caregiver in the class can be difficult for the child and can cause other behaviors.

 Communication